hackerb9/vt340test/locator/locator.md

   movements and clicks will be lost, causing the application to feel unresponsive.

-  However, that implies text output must use ReGIS's text rendering which seems to be slow, mainly because the line it is on must first be cleared...
-Or does it?
-Is there a way to the make ReGIS's text background opaque?
-If not, is there a faster rectangle clear routine than "polyfill"?
-[XXX todo: investigate]
+  Note, that implies text output must use ReGIS's text rendering.
+  For faster rendering, do not clear the rectangle first.
+  Use Write Replacement mode (`W(R)`) instead of the default of Write Overlay (`W(V)`).

 * ReGIS's DCS string can be opened in one of four modes, 0 through 3.
   Multimode only seems to work with ReGIS modes 1 and 3.
 I'm not sure